In-depth Q&A: What is ‘climate justice’?

 The study also emphasises the issues of “intergenerational climate justice” – that younger generations are not responsible for the majority of historical emissions, but will face the worst impacts from climate change.

 The map below shows the difference in the number of climate-linked extremes that a child born in 2020 will face, compared to the number that someone born in 1960 will face, over their respective lifetimes, under two different emission scenarios.@media and screen (max-width: 950px){ iframe#mapiFrame{ border:red solid 5px; } } Multiplication factor of extreme weather events in a world where current nationally determined contributions (NDCs) are met, and a world at 1.5C warming.
 Dark red shows extreme weather events will be five or more times more likely.
 Dark blue shows extreme weather events will be five or more times less likely.
 Note for heatwaves the scale is x10.
-Interactive by Joe Goodman for Carbon Brief based on data from Thiery et al (2021).
+The designations employed and the presentation of the material on this map do not imply the expression of any opinion whatsoever on the part of Carbon Brief concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+Interactive by Joe Goodman for Carbon Brief using Natural Earth data.
+Based on findings from Thiery et al (2021).

 The charity Save the Children has published a report focused on the results of this study, entitled: “Born into the climate crisis: Why we must act now to secure our children’s rights.”
 It states in its executive summary: